Steps to Becoming a Parent for Gay Men

 Step 3: Arrange for Egg Donor and Gestational Surrogate

-An egg donor and gestational surrogate must be chosen; a relative, friend or women selected through an agency.
+An egg donor and gestational surrogate must be chosen; a relative, friend, women selected through an agency, or frozen donor eggs through Boston IVF.
 The agency will facilitate legal contracts and a pre-birth order.
-If you choose a relative or friend to be your egg donor or gestational surrogate, you need to seek legal counsel regarding the legal implications of using a relative or friend as your egg donor or surrogate.
+If you choose a relative or friend to be your egg donor or gestational surrogate, you need to seek legal counsel regarding the legal implications of using a relative or friend.

 Step 4: Payment of Administration Fees